ZheWang711/CSE230/higher_order_functions.md

 ```
 * Each of the usages can also be achieved with list comprehensions by the use of predicates.
 * Applying several predicates in a list comprehension == filtering something several times == joining the predicates with the logical && function.
+* Thanks to Haskell's laziness, even if you map something over a list several times and filter it several times, it will only pass over the list once.